The YMCA of Greater Kalamazoo is proud to make our news available via RSS feeds. An explanation of RSS and how to use it follows below.

 What is RSS?

-RSS stand for Really Simple Syndication.
+RSS stands for Really Simple Syndication.
 It is an easy way to gather and display information from a variety of sources, including news, updates to websites, business and stock statistics, and blog posts.

 Why Would I subscribe to RSS?